goauthentik/authentik/website/integrations/services/home-assistant/index.md

 :::

 :::warning
-You might run into CSRF errors, this is caused by Home-assistant and not authentik, see [this GitHub issue](https://github.com/goauthentik/authentik/issues/884#issuecomment-851542477).
+You might run into CSRF errors, this is caused by a technology Home-assistant uses and not authentik, see [this GitHub issue](https://github.com/goauthentik/authentik/issues/884#issuecomment-851542477).
 :::

 ## Preparation